thebabar/thebabar.github.io/learn/6010/week2r.md

 ## Summary

-Knowledge is not a possession—it is a **capacity**.

 To know is to act purposefully and ethically in the world, refining understanding through experience and feedback.
-Any system that equates learning with recall, compliance, or completion misunderstands both knowledge and humanity.

-If learning systems are to respect what it means to be human, they must evaluate not what people can repeat—but what they can **explain, apply, and improve**.